jenmcquade/lamp-dev/README.md

 ## Exposed ports
 1. MariaDB (MySQL) exposes port *3366* on your host machine and maps internally to port *3306*.
-1. Apache exposes port *8888* on your host machine and maps internally to port *80*.
+1. Apache exposes port *8080* and *8081* on your host machine and maps internally to port *80* and *81* respectably.
-1. Adminer exposes port *8889* on your host machine and maps internally to port *8080*.
+1. Adminer exposes port *8888* on your host machine and maps internally to port *8080*.

 ### To create a LAMP environment with XDebug enabled, follow these steps
 1. Clone this project into your working directory